purerosefallen/nesties/README.md

 ### 8. ParamResolver

-`ParamResolver` and `CombinedParamResolver` provide a small, composable abstraction over headers and query parameters.
+`ParamResolver` provide a small, composable abstraction over headers and query parameters.
 They are used internally by `TokenGuard`, the i18n utilities, and can also be used directly in controllers, pipes, and guards.

 #### Static header / query resolvers